parsaeisa/Notes/Software engineering/Node js.md

 #### `package.json`

-In this file you can define many things such as:
+In this file you can define many things like commands that can be executed in the root directory of project.

+These commands consist:
+- Running the application
+- Running tests ( unit, integration, single, ...)
+- Code forammting related (Lint, Prettier)
+- Docs ( like swagger )
+- Migrations ( Creating migrations for every new entities )

 - What happen for each command.
 In the `"scripts"` part:
 ```bash
 {